 - Does your answer contain correct numeral information?

 This means the representation of numbers in the Task 1 picture.
 It cannot mismatch with the answer.
-You will be seriously penalized for providing wrong information.
-So, please be careful on the number you are writing.
+You will be seriously penalized for providing the wrong information.
+So, please be careful about the number you are writing.

 - Does your answer have clear and solid paragraphing?
-It must have a good paragraphing.
+It must have good paragraphing.

-Please follow this link to get an idea of paragraphing for pie chart/ bar chart.
+Please follow this link to get an idea of paragraphing for a pie chart/ bar chart.